 - Any applicant from a widening access background.

 - Any applicant with a physical or mental impairment (as defined under the Equality Act 2010).

 - Any applicant who is a care leaver.

 - Any applicant going into their first year of full-time study at the university.

 - Any applicant who has a requirement to relocate to start their course.

 The university recognises that admissions are a vital aspect of widening participation, and we are committed to recruitment that does not discriminate.
 However, we acknowledge that overcoming historic disadvantage requires more than simply ensuring fairness.
 Contextualised Admissions is now established as part of the university’s Admissions Policy and practice, with the aim of mitigating the impact of contextual factors as barriers to progression to HE.
 Adopting this specific policy formalises the existing inclusive approach of the university, enabling monitoring in this area.
-Admissions procedures have been enhanced to process applications in order to support contextualised admissions from September 2016.
+Admissions procedures have been enhanced to process applications in order to support contextualised admissions.
 Guidance has been developed for academic staff on how to identify and assess an applicant who has been flagged as having one or more contextual factors.

 Recognition of prior learning